Raemy92/ffhs_blk_voting_system/README.md

 ## Troubleshooting
 If there are some problems with the contracts, check if the ``/truffle/build/contracts`` folder is not empty.
+You can also look into Ganache/Contracts and see if there is a Contract deployed.

 Try to recompile the contracts:
 1. ``cd truffle``
 2. ``truffle compile``
 3. ``truffle migrate --network development``

+Sometimes there is a problem with installing truffle, if you don't have the truffle commands, just try to install it globally with ``npm install -g truffle``

 ## Kudos:
 - https://github.com/IamLucif3r/VoteChain